Faculty of Arts, Business & Social Sciences

 photo by University of Wolverhampton

 This is the first EU funded network to provide a wide-ranging academic and non-academic training programme for the development and production of social engaged art in Europe.
-The training programme will co-ordinate an extensive critical analysis and gathering of data about the contemporary role, impact, and networks of distribution of socially engaged art.
+The training programme is currently engaged in the co-ordination of the extensive critical analysis and gathering of data about the contemporary role, impact, and networks of distribution of socially engaged art.
 As such, it represents a major opportunity for new research into the support and dissemination of socially engaged art, with important implications for the future public funding of the independent arts sector.
-Therefore, it will be an invaluable contribution to the continuing debate on art, democracy and the public sphere, beyond the museum’s traditional functions.
+The project, therefore, represents an invaluable contribution to the continuing debate on art, democracy, and the public sphere, beyond the museum’s traditional functions.

 Follow the link to the European Commission Horizon 2020 project fact sheet: FEINART Fact Sheet

 Socially engaged art aims to create social and political change through forms of interdisciplinary collaboration and exchange between artists, individuals, communities, and institutions, the emphasis being on learning-through-participation and collective research.

 Professor of Art & Aesthetics in the Faculty of Arts, Business and Social Sciences, and leader of the Research Cluster ‘Art Philosophy and Social Practice’.
 His research has covered three main areas since the early 1990s: art’s critical autonomy, the possibility of realism in art (as a claim on ‘truth’ as opposed to realist ‘aesthetics’ or ‘resemblance’) and emancipatory technique.

 Dr Francesco Paradiso